Choreography/Performance

 Dance of Scatterings

-As my teacher Dr. Fritz Smith often says “I wish you could see the world (of the body) through my eyes”.
+To paraphrase, my teacher of Zero Balancing, Dr. Fritz Smith often says “I wish you could see the world (of the body) through my eyes”.

 photos by Julie Lemberger